Coleman K Byrne (CKB) Haematology Day WardNavigation

 Important phone number for patients attending CKB

-Acute Haematology Nurse Service
+Acute Haematology SOS Hotline:

+When calling any of the above numbers it is helpful to have the following information at hand: Your diagnosis, your current treatment, a list of your current medications.
 Unfortunately, sometimes it is necessary to attend the Emergency Department for a medical review.
 Please follow the advice given as we only recommend attending hospital when it is absolutely necessary.

 -